i-am-grub/MultiGP_Toolkit/README.md

 This is a plugin developed for the RotorHazard timing system.
 It allows for the ability to pull and push data through the MultiGP API to assist with event management.

-When using the tool for pushing an pulling data from MultiGP, the RotoHazard system will requirem an internet connection, but it

 ## Requirements

 - RotorHazard v4.0+ is required to run the plugin